AlessandroCorradini/University-of-Michigan-Applied-Data-Science-with-Python-Specialization/01 - Introduction to Data Science in Python/README.md

 - Query DataFrame structures for cleaning and processing
 - Understand techniques such as lambdas and manipulating csv files

-## Certificate of Completition
+## Certificate of Completion
-You can see the [Certificate of Completition](https://github.com/AlessandroCorradini/Certificates/blob/master/Coursera%20-%20Introduction%20to%20Data%20Science%20in%20Python%20Certificate%20-%20University%20of%20Michigan.pdf) and other certificates in my [Certificates Repo](https://github.com/AlessandroCorradini/Certificates) that contains all my certificates obtained through my journey as a self-made Data Science and better developer.
+You can see the [Certificate of Completion](https://github.com/AlessandroCorradini/Certificates/blob/master/Coursera%20-%20Introduction%20to%20Data%20Science%20in%20Python%20Certificate%20-%20University%20of%20Michigan.pdf) and other certificates in my [Certificates Repo](https://github.com/AlessandroCorradini/Certificates) that contains all my certificates obtained through my journey as a self-made Data Science and better developer.

 <br/>